Fundacion-de-Neurociencias/neurodiagnoses/README.md

 ### 1. The Knowledge Base: The Source of Truth

 The engine is powered by a human-readable and machine-readable Knowledge Base stored in simple CSV files (`data/knowledge_base/`).
-This KB is populated through a sophisticated, semi-automated pipeline:
+This KB is populated through a sophisticated, dual-pathway, semi-automated pipeline:
-- **Vía 1 (Top-Down Synthesis):** An orchestrator (`workflows/knowledge_ingestion/7_knowledge_orchestrator.py`) processes a manifest of scientific topics (`topics.csv`), queries curated evidence sources (e.g., Open Evidence), and uses a Large Language Model (via Groq API) to extract structured "atomic evidence" (`.jsonl`).
-This is ideal for clinical guidelines and meta-analyses.
+- **Vía 1 (Top-Down Synthesis):** An autonomous orchestrator (`workflows/knowledge_ingestion/7_knowledge_orchestrator.py`) processes a manifest of scientific topics (`topics.csv`), queries public academic databases like **PubMed** for meta-analyses, and uses a Large Language Model (via Groq API) to extract structured "atomic evidence".
-- **Vía 2 (Bottom-Up ETL):** For high-throughput granular data (e.g., genetics, imaging atlases), dedicated parsers will ingest information directly from public databases like the GWAS Catalog.
+- **Vía 2 (Bottom-Up ETL):** For high-throughput granular data, dedicated parsers (e.g., `parsers/gwas_api_parser.py`, `parsers/adni_imaging_parser.py`) ingest and process large datasets from sources like the GWAS Catalog and ADNI.

 ### 2. The Bayesian Engine: The Reasoning Core

 The `BayesianEngine` is the brain of the system.
 Its key features are:
-- **Tridimensional Evidence:** It is designed to ingest likelihoods from all three diagnostic axes (Etiology, Molecular, Phenotypic).
+- **Tridimensional Evidence:** It is designed to ingest likelihoods (sensitivity, specificity, odds ratios, etc.) from all three diagnostic axes: **Axis 1 (Etiology)**, **Axis 2 (Molecular Profile)**, and **Axis 3 (Phenotype)**.
 - **Iterative Reasoning:** It processes multiple pieces of patient evidence sequentially, updating the diagnostic probability with each new finding.
-- **Uncertainty Quantification:** It performs Monte Carlo simulations to calculate not just a single probability, but a **95% Credibility Interval**, providing an honest assessment of the confidence in its own conclusions.
+- **Uncertainty Quantification:** It performs Monte Carlo simulations to calculate not just a single probability, but a **95% Credibility Interval**, providing an honest assessment of the confidence in its conclusions.

-### 3. The Unified Orchestrator
+### 3. Expert-in-the-Loop: Curated Knowledge Ingestion

-The main application entry point, `unified_orchestrator.py`, has been refactored to integrate the `BayesianEngine`.
+A key feature of the ecosystem is the ability for experts to enrich the Knowledge Base directly.
+The user interface includes a dedicated tab for **"Curated Knowledge Ingestion,"** allowing a user to provide a URL or DOI of a relevant scientific paper.
+The system will then automatically scrape, process, and integrate the extracted knowledge into the database, ensuring the system remains continuously updated with cutting-edge research.

 ---